WritingHusky/haste_apworld/README.md

 This randomizer would not be possible without the help from:

-- LunarSoap and the TPRandomizer community
-- Tanjo3 and the Wind Waker AP (Heavy Inspriation code wise)
-- Every one who has reported bugs and requested features
+- Landfall games: for making the game with modding in mind
+- People in the Haste Discord mod-developer-chat: for helping me learn to mod games